 Teaching relevant coursework is important for every graduate degree, but for online programs, Colin Drummond believes it offers an opportunity for a more flexible and valuable learning experience.

-At Case Western Reserve University, Drummond is a professor and assistant chair in the Department of Bioengineering and associate professor in the Department of Orthopedics and Sports Medicine at University Hospitals.
-Drummond was most recently the faculty director for the CWRU’s Master of Engineering and Management program.
+At Case Western Reserve University, Drummond is a professor and assistant chair in the Department of Biomedical Engineering.
+Drummond was most recently the faculty director for the CWRU's Master of Engineering and Management program.
 He also teaches the Principles of Medical Device Design in its Online Master of Science in Biomedical Engineering.

 Outside of class, his own work focuses on the practical application of simulation and healthcare information technology to support clinical decision-making.
 Below, he discusses translational research, graduate programs and how industries have changed.

 Q&A with Colin Drummond